Robert M. Westervelt

 - Mallinckrodt Professor of Applied Physics and of Physics

-Westervelt's group investigates the quantum behavior of electrons inside nanoscale semiconductor structures, and develops tools for the manipulation of biological systems.
+Westervelt's group investigates the quantum behavior of electrons inside nanoscale structures and develops tools for the manipulation of biological systems.

-On the bioengineering side, Westervelt's group has developed hybrid Integrated Circuit / Microfluidic chips that combine the power of CMOS technology with the biocompatibility of microfluidics (Issadore & Westervelt, 2013, and Lee, Ham & Westervelt, 2007).
-These devices act as programmable microfluidic systems that can trap, move, sort, and assemble biological cells and small particles in fluids.
+On the bioengineering side, Westervelt's group has developed hybrid Integrated Circuit / Microfluidic chips - programmable microfluidic systems that can trap, move, sort, and assemble biological cells and small particles in fluids.

 Robert Westervelt is Director of the NSF Science & Technology Center for Integrated Quantum Materials (CIQM) based at Harvard, with partners at Howard University and MIT.
 The Center develops new materials, devices and systems based on three types of quantum materials: atomic layers such as graphene, topological insulators, and nitrogen vacancy (NV) center diamond.
 Westervelt is Director of the Center for Nanoscale Systems (CNS) at Harvard University.
 CNS provides shared facilities for Nanofabrication, Electron Microscopy, and Materials Growth.
 CNS serves as a site of the NSF National Nanofabrication Coordinated Infrastructure (NNCI) that provides CNS facilities to students and faculty at other schools.

 2003 to present: Mallinckrodt Professor of Applied Physics and Physics

 1986 to 2003: Gordon McKay Professor of Applied Physics and Professor of Physics

 1984 to 1986: Associate Professor of Physics and Applied Physics

 1979 to 1984: Assistant Professor of Physics and Applied Physics